apache/camel/tooling/archetypes/camel-archetype-blueprint/src/main/resources/archetype-resources/ReadMe.txt

     mvn install

-To run the example you can execute the following Maven goal
+To run the project you can execute the following Maven goal

     mvn camel:run

-To deploy the example in OSGi.
+To deploy the project in OSGi.
 For example using Apache ServiceMix or Apache Karaf.
-You will run the following command from its shell:
+You can run the following command from its shell:

-    osgi:install -s mvn:${groupId}/${artifactId}
+    osgi:install -s mvn:${groupId}/${artifactId}/${version}

 For more help see the Apache Camel documentation